 If the coronavirus wasn’t enough, it’s also cold and flu season.
 AND…if that wasn’t enough, we are also going into allergy season (it’s a lot, I know).
 But don’t worry, while some of the symptoms of all four are similar, each one has distinct qualities to figure out which infection you may have.
 Details for each are listed below:

-Other strains of coronavirus have been very common and can cause only mild symptoms (like the common cold).
+Some strains can cause only mild symptoms (like the common cold).
 However, some strains, like COVID-19 and its many variants, can cause severe illness.

 Symptoms of COVID-19 can include: